VP Harris, a former prosecutor, will lead new White House office of gun violence prevention

 Overall, stricter gun laws are desired by a majority of Americans, regardless of what the current gun laws are in their state.
 That desire could be tied to some Americans’ perceived impact of what fewer guns could mean for the country — namely, fewer mass shootings.

-As of Wednesday, there have been at least 35 mass killings in the U.S. so far in 2023, leaving at least 171 people dead, not including shooters who died, according to a database maintained by The Associated Press and USA Today in partnership with Northeastern University.
+As of Wednesday, there have been at least 35 mass killings in the United States so far in 2023, leaving at least 171 people dead, not including shooters who died, according to a database maintained by The Associated Press and USA Today in partnership with Northeastern University.

 The president “hears young people all around the country demanding a world in which they do not have to live in fear of gun violence,” said Stefanie Feldman, the director of the newly-created office.
 "The president hears them, he agrees with them, and he is acting.”